-Figure 6-2: Enabling 802.1x for an Ethernet Link
+Figure 20 - Enabling 802.1x for an Ethernet Link

 - c.
 Configure the 802.1x settings and click Save to save the changes.
-For information on each setting see LAN Ethernet 802.1x Settings on page 82. - 3.
-Configure the LAN APs: navigate to LAN > Access Points and click on Configure under the Actions column for each access point listed:
+For information on each setting see Appendix A.6.4 LAN Ethernet 802.1x Settings. - Configure the LAN APs: navigate to LAN->Access Points and click on Configure under the Actions column for each access point listed: